Create a Free Account

 Trademark Service

 Ready to protect your brand’s name, logo, phrase, or design with the United States Patent and Trademark Office?
-Northwest has you covered.
-Our attorneys will review your trademark and offer advice, then we’ll prepare and file your application—all for just $249 plus USPTO filing fees.
+Our attorneys will review your trademark, offer advice, prepare, and file your application—all for just $599.

 What Are the Benefits of Federal Trademark Registration?